-Met Police: Undercover affair detective would not have been sacked
+Met Police: Detective would not have lost job over undercover relationship

 Returning its decision on Friday, the panel said Mr Boyling had breached standards in respect of integrity and discreditable conduct.

-He admitted the relationship with Monica but denied his actions amounted to gross misconduct.
+The former detective, who was known as Jim Sutton while undercover, admitted the relationship with Monica but denied his actions had amounted to gross misconduct.

-Mr Boyling was previously dismissed for gross misconduct from the Met in 2018 following a disciplinary hearing over a relationship with another woman between 2001 and 2005, also while he was undercover.
+In 2018, Mr Boyling was dismissed for gross misconduct by the Met over a relationship with another woman between 2001 and 2005, also while he was undercover.

-The officer, who used the pseudonym Jim Sutton, was part of the Met's Special Demonstration Squad (SDS).
+Secondly, although the panel found James Boyling to have committed gross misconduct, it also criticised the Met over "totally inadequate" guidance for officers and a culture where women appear to have been treated as "collateral damage".

+It was a case that focused on one officer, but its findings suggest there are much wider questions for the Met.

-The solicitor representing Monica, Elizabeth Forrester, said: "Today we have seen a real shift in the narrative away from that of the police, still trying to use the language of bad apples, towards an honest appraisal of the damage done by institutional misogyny.
+The solicitor representing Monica, Elizabeth Forrester, said: "Today we have seen a real shift in the narrative away from that of the police still trying to use the language of bad apples, towards an honest appraisal of the damage done by institutional misogyny.

 "We want to see more officers giving evidence, and rather than the police protecting themselves, we want to see more of the truth come out.